QuantumMaterialsModelling/AiSurf-Automated-Identification-of-Surface-images/README.md

 # AiSurf: *A*utomated *I*dentification of *Surf*ace images
 AiSurf is an open-source package for analizing surface microscopy images.
 New functionalities are added with time.
-The main advantage of AiSurf is that it exploits unsupervised techniques, so it doesn't require any image database for training, which is a bottleneck for many image classification programs.
+The main advantage of AiSurf is that it doesn't require any image database for training, which is a bottleneck for many image classification programs.
 No programming skills are required to use this tool, only the istructions written in the *Usage* sections of the respective notebooks need to be followed. <br>

-These are the current available methods: <br>
+**These are the current available methods:** <br>
 *Lattice Extraction* aims to inspect and classify atomically-resolved images (like AFM and STM) via Scale Invariant Feature Transform [(SIFT)](https://link.springer.com/article/10.1023/B:VISI.0000029664.99615.94) and Clustering Algorithms, inspired by the work of [Laanait et al](https://ascimaging.springeropen.com/articles/10.1186/s40679-016-0028-8). <br>
 Lattice Extraction extracts primitive lattice vectors, unit cells, and structural distortions from the original image, with no pre-assumption on the lattice and minimal user intervention.

 *Atom Counting* allows to count features on images through a template-matching procedure.
 It is a natural extension of Lattice Extraction and it is typically used to count atoms on surface images.

+*QuasiCrystal Pattern Extractor (QCP)* extracts the tiles from images displaying quasicristalline patterns.
+The tiling along with a statistical analysis can be obtained.

 ## Related works